 - Configure ingestion properties:

-- Metric Whitelist field - Whitelist metrics by specifying a regular expression.
+- Metric Allow List field – Adds metrics to an allow list by specifying a regular expression.
 The regular expression must be a complete match of the entire metric name.
 For example, if you only want CloudWatch data for

 rds(which come under